Roger Linn: AdrenaLinn

 The AdrenaLinn was followed-up with the AdrenaLinn II and AdrenaLinn III.

 LinnDrum II

 Roger Linn and Dave Smith announced co-development of a drum machine product, originally to be called BoomChik, but changed to LinnDrum II in December 2007, a reference to one of Linn's early popular drum machines: the LinnDrum.
 The LinnDrum II was renamed the Tempest, and co-released by Roger Linn Designs and Dave Smith Instruments in 2011.
+Unlike Linn's previous digital drum machines, the Tempest was an analog drum machine.

 LinnStrument

 In late 2014, after several years of development, Linn released the LinnStrument, a music performance controller with 3D note expression.
 The grid based MIDI controller, playable with one or two hands, is velocity sensitive, but also senses three dimensions per finger, polyphonically.
 It can employ MPE, thereby using a full MIDI channel per note.
 Two versions are available, the larger original LinnStrument as well as the smaller LinnStrument 128.

 Almost the entire surface of the controller is covered by its 8 by 25 (or 8 by 16 in the case of the LinnStrument 128) grid.
 The fingertip-sized fields are each able to measure and transmit velocity, aftertouch, x-position relative to the entire row (or any subset thereof), y-position within a field, as well as release velocity.
 It is highly adaptable and can also function in more traditional MIDI configurations, accommodating sound generators that don't yet support MPE and allowing them to be played more expressively.

 The LinnStrument has several additional features, such as an arpeggiator, a velocity-sensitive step sequencer as well as freely assignable virtual MIDI faders.
 It is USB-powered and can communicate via USB or 5-pin MIDI.